zentrocdot/ESRGAN_RRBD_CONVERTER/converter/README.md

 + Scenario I

 ```
-old ESRGAN → new ESRGAN → RealESRGAn
+old ESRGAN → new ESRGAN → RealESRGAN
 ```

 + Scenario II

 ```
-RealESrgan → new ESRGAN
+RealESRGAN → new ESRGAN
 ```

 ## Why Are This Converters Working